 Solution: Our team collaborated closely with Garadget to develop and implement a geofencing system tailored to their specific requirements.
 We created a virtual perimeter of 500 meters around the user’s home, and when the user moved beyond this boundary with the garage door still open, they would receive a notification on their smartphone.

 Results: The feature we implemented for Garadget has been met with overwhelmingly positive feedback from users.
 Homeowners reported increased peace of mind, as they no longer had to worry about accidentally leaving their gates open when leaving their homes.
-The project reinforced Garadget’s reputation as an innovative smart home solution provider, offering unique and practical features to their customers.
+The project reinforced Garadget’s reputation as an innovative smart home solution provider, offering unique and practical features to its customers.

-Empower your business with geofencing
+Geofencing app development by Volpis: empower your business with geofencing technology

 What factors should businesses consider when deciding to implement geofencing solutions?

-Businesses should consider their goals, accuracy and precision needs, privacy and security requirements, and cost versus expected ROI when deciding to implement geofencing solutions.
+Companies should consider their goals, accuracy and precision needs, privacy and security requirements, and cost versus expected ROI when deciding to implement geofencing solutions.
 Additionally, they should ensure seamless integration with existing systems and minimize user disruption to ensure successful implementation and achieve desired outcomes.

 Yes, it can be used for both indoor and outdoor apps.
 Outdoor geofencing relies on GPS and other satellite-based location technologies, while indoor geofencing uses technologies such as Wi-Fi, Bluetooth, and RFID.